elastic/snyk-github-issue-creator/README.md

 ### Examples

-Running the script against this repository will create a set of [issues](https://github.com/pierre-ernst/snyk-github-issue-creator/issues)
+Running the script against this repository will create a set of issues, as seen here:

-As seen here:

 ![screen shot of a created issue](screenshot-issue-dogfooding.png)